TasteAtlas: Traditional dishes

 To fulfill its mission of preserving traditional recipes and promoting authentic restaurants and source ingredients, a small team of 30 authors does rigorous research.
 This is reportedly done using all available sources and criteria, including article mentions, reviews, Google Search popularity as well as relevant certificates, such as EU food schemes, Unesco Intangible Cultural Heritage, and Ark of Taste.

 The database includes famous dishes such as cheeseburger, sandwich, taco, Irish breakfast, and ceviche but it also features less known and more regional ones, such as kare-kare, fabada, and khachpuri.

 Maps, lists, and awards

 TasteAtlas produces various infographic maps to showcase an in-depth look at different cuisines and local foods, as well as numerous top lists or certain dishes and regions.

-The site hands out TasteAtlas Awards for categories like "Best Traditional Dish" (won by Pizza Margherita), "Best Cuisine", "Best Traditional Food City", and others.
+The site hands out TasteAtlas Awards for categories like "Best Traditional Dish" (won by Picanha for 2023/24), "Best Cuisine", "Best Traditional Food City", and others.

 Issues

 Many issues, reportedly, come from dishes contested between multiple countries and similar dishes with several regional names.
 In the case of the lack of any trustworthy information, the dish is not included on the site.